Modular Exercises for Four-Point Blocks -- I: Introduction

 The plan of the paper is as follows.
-In \S\ref{sec:not} we list the various notations and symbols used in the paper.
-In \S\ref{sec:bkg} we review the basic properties of chiral blocks and define the notion of {\em core blocks}.
-In \S\ref{sec:groups} we introduce the various discrete groups related to the mapping class group of spheres with four punctures and clarify the relation among them.
-In \S\ref{sec:reps} we investigate the action of these groups on the relevant CFT objects.
-In particular, in Theorem \ref{thm:corerepmapping} we demonstrate that, unlike the chiral blocks, the core blocks furnish representations of the mapping class group. in \S\ref{sec:forms} we show that the core blocks with given chiral data form vector-valued modular forms, with $S$ and $T$ matrices determined by the braiding and fusing matrices (Theorem \ref{mod_form}).
-In \S\ref{sec:corr} we turn our attention to the physical correlators and define the core correlators, capturing non-trivial information of the correlators that is not just dictated by conformal symmetry.
+In Section~\ref{sec:not}, we list the various notations and symbols used in the paper.
+In Section~\ref{sec:groups}, we introduce the various discrete groups related to the mapping class group of spheres with four punctures and clarify the relation among them.
+In Section~\ref{sec:bkg}, we review the basic properties of chiral blocks.
+In Section~\ref{sec:reps}, we define the notion of {\em core blocks} and investigate their properties.
+In particular, in Theorem \ref{thm:corerepmapping} we demonstrate that, unlike the chiral blocks, the core blocks furnish representations of the mapping class group.
+In Section~\ref{sec:forms}, we show that the core blocks with given chiral data form vector-valued modular forms, with $S$ and $T$ matrices determined by the braiding and fusing matrices (Theorem \ref{mod_form}).
+In Section~\ref{sec:corr}, we turn our attention to the physical correlators and define the core correlators, capturing non-trivial information of the correlators that is not just dictated by conformal symmetry.
 We then show that the core correlators are non-holomorphic modular forms (see Corollary \ref{cor_corecor}).
-In \S\ref{sec:examples} we provide some examples illustrating the relevance of modular forms in four-point chiral blocks and correlators.
-In \S\ref{sec:spheretorus} we elaborate on the correspondence relating sphere and torus blocks.
+In Section~\ref{sec:examples}, we provide some examples illustrating the relevance of modular forms in four-point chiral blocks and correlators.
+In Section~\ref{sec:spheretorus}, we elaborate on the correspondence relating sphere and torus blocks.\looseness=-1

 We also include three appendices.
-In Appendix \ref{app:BPZ} the relation between modular differential equations and BPZ equations is exemplified by a detailed treatment in the case of the second-order BPZ equation.
-In Appendix \ref{sec:brafu} we collect several facts about the braiding and fusing operators that we make use of in the main text.
-In Appendix \ref{app:generalSL2Z} we collect details about the vector-valued modular forms for general chiral blocks.
+In Appendix \ref{app:BPZ}, the relation between modular differential equations and BPZ equations is exemplified by a detailed treatment in the case of the second-order BPZ equation.
+In Appendix \ref{sec:brafu}, we collect several facts about the braiding and fusing operators that we make use of in the main text.
+In Appendix \ref{app:generalSL2Z}, we collect details about the vector-valued modular forms for general chiral blocks.

-While we were preparing this manuscript we learned that \cite{Maloney:2016kee} uses similar techniques in part of their paper in the context of Virasoro minimal models (the same approach has recently also been extended to WZW models \cite{Mahanta:2019xnx}).
-We thank the authors of \cite{Maloney:2016kee} for considering to coordinate the arXiv submission.